-It’s been just over a month since the 239 Communication Studies undergraduate students waved goodbye to the city of Ann Arbor and became a part of the University’s vast alumni network.
+It’s been just over a month since the 239 Communication and Media undergraduate students waved goodbye to the city of Ann Arbor and became a part of the University’s vast alumni network.
 Each year, family and friends from near and far gather together in the historical Michigan Theater to watch their loved ones cross the academic finish line.
 As the graduates marched in for one last hurrah, the daunting thought of entering “the real world” suddenly started to become visible.
-However, the wistful goodbyes were coupled with a sweet sense of gratitude for the Department of Communication Studies, given the faculty’s dedication to preparing their undergraduate students for post-graduate success.
+However, the wistful goodbyes were coupled with a sweet sense of gratitude for the Department of Communication and Media, given the faculty’s dedication to preparing their undergraduate students for post-graduate success.
 At last, Undergraduate Coordinator Cheryl Erdmann gave the signal for all students to be seated and the commencement ceremony was underway.

 Department Chair and Professor Robin Means Coleman kicked-off the ceremony by asking the soon-to-be graduates to join her in giving a rousing Wolverine welcome to the guests by shouting a hearty “Go Blue!”
-Coleman’s opening remarks highlighted the valuable skills that our students have learned as communication studies majors, while also touching on certain challenges many are likely to face in the near future.
+Coleman’s opening remarks highlighted the valuable skills that our students have learned as Communication and Media majors, while also touching on certain challenges many are likely to face in the near future.
 Her speech emphasized the University of Michigan as an institution, noting that the school rejects so-called “commodity education.”
 Coleman concluded her speech by affirming the importance of a liberal arts degree in “developing leaders who will challenge the present and enrich the future” and encouraging the Class of 2016 to take risks in all future endeavors.

 Following Coleman’s speech, two of our exceptional graduate student instructors were awarded the 2015 McDonald Outstanding GSI Award.
 The award is given in honor of career journalist Glenn McDonald to graduate students who go above and beyond in “teaching excellence.”
 Congratulations to both Caitlin Lawson and Jessica Moorman, who certainly proved their dedication to educating others in the field of communication studies!